renpy/renpy/sphinx/source/config.rst

     data.
 The entries in this should consist of strings giving the base names of archive files, without the .rpa extension.

-    This is automatically populated with all archive files in the game directory, so it is now rarely necessary to fill it out by hand.
+    The archives are searched in the order they are found in this list.
+    A file is taken from the first archive it is found in.

+    At startup, Ren'Py will automatically populate this variable with the names of all archives found in the game directory, sorted in reverse ascii order.
+For example, if Ren'Py finds the files data.rpa, patch01.rpa, and patch02.rpa, this variable will be populated with ``['patch02', 'patch01', 'data']``.

 .. var:: config.auto_choice_delay = None